pnp/blog/content/post/how-to-use-microsoft-teams-app-templates.md

     tested either in default Power Platform environment created for Office 365 subscription or some applications may require Dataverse environment.
-For production usage I suggest creating a separate production environment, if your organization doesn\'t have one already.
+For production usage I suggest creating a separate production environment, if your organization doesn't have one already.

 **Deploying an app template to your environment**